IBM/graph-db-insights/README.md

 ![](doc/source/images/create_notebook.png)

 ### 3.1.
 Additional notes for the notebook.
-* Before uploading the `config.json` DSX configuration file to Object storage, make sure you update the config file with username and password that you have setup for orientdb in the first step `1.
+* Before uploading the `config.json` Watson Studio configuration file to Object storage, make sure you update the config file with username and password that you have setup for orientdb in the first step `1.
 Deploy OrientDB on Kubernetes Cluster`

 ## 4. Add the data